 Preheat oven to 375 degrees F

-Fill a medium sized bowl half full of water and squeeze the lemon juice into the water.
+Fill a medium bowl microwave safe bowl half full of water and squeeze the lemon juice into the water.

 Place the sliced apples in the water and microwave for 5 minutes until slightly tender.